Geeballer/TechHubSpaces-Test/README.md

 # TechHubSpaces-Test
-A test to recreate MetaDapp blockchain webapp - https://metadapp.com/
+A test to recreate the landing page of MetaDapp blockchain webapp - https://metadapp.com/